Home » Why Do Rats Have Yellow Teeth?

 It’s intended to defend against damage and infections by preventing bacteria from penetrating the rest of the tooth and weakening its structure.

 Human enamel is composed of calcium phosphate, which is why our enamel is clear, making our teeth look off-white.
-Rats’ enamel is rich in iron, which gives the enamel its yellow-orange pigmentation.
+Rats’ enamel is rich in iron, giving enamel its yellow-orange pigmentation.

-The reason rats have so much iron in their enamel is because they need extra protection.
+Rats have so much iron in their enamel because they need extra protection.
 Iron fortifies the enamel, making it thicker and harder than the enamel on our teeth.

 We use our teeth to bite and chew our food, but rats use their incisors for much more.
-They gnaw on tough substances to create openings to crawl through, such as wood and synthetic materials.
+They gnaw on tough substances like wood and synthetic materials to create openings.

 How Strong Are Rats’ Teeth?